vasyltech/noti-activity-notification/readme.txt

 == Screenshots ==

 1. Event Log with the list of captured events
-2. Event type list with ability to create new types
+2. Event type list with the ability to create new types
 3. Manage existing event types or create new
 4. Group event types into categories
-5. Configure basic settings, notification types and email template
+5. Configure basic settings, notification types, and email template

 == Changelog ==